-AHLab participates in United Kingdom National External Quality Assessment Service (UKNEQAS) appropriate to our repertoire, such as Cellular Pathology Technique (CPT).
-The Laboratory Manager and the Quality Manager oversee the Quality Management System (QMS) and any issues relating to the operational aspects of the AHLab should be addressed to them in the first instance.
+AHLab participates in United Kingdom National External Quality Assessment Service (UKNEQAS) appropriate to our repertoire, such as Cellular Pathology Technique (CPT) and Tissue Diagnostic (TD).
+The Laboratory / Quality Manager oversee the Quality Management System (QMS) and any issues relating to the operational aspects of the AHLab should be addressed to them in the first instance.